 Sharpay's campier and far more passive twin brother.

-- Anti-Villain: For being Sharpay's sidekick, but he's obviously the nicer of the two.
+- Anti-Villain: Being Sharpay's sidekick, he serves as one of the first movie's antagonist, but he's obviously the nicer of the two.

 - Extreme Doormat: Usually submissive and following Sharpay’s orders, until he finally begins to step out of his sister's shadow in the second film.

 - Heel-Face Revolving Door: He seems to become "good" at the end of the first film, he's good in the second, then he is back on Sharpay's side in the third film and they both go good again in the end anyway.

 - Hidden Depths: Turns out to be a pretty good baseball player.